intel/ccc-linux-guest-hardening-docs/source/tdx-guest-hardening.rst

 The main goals for the fuzzing activity are:

-1. Automatically exercise the robustness of the existing TD guest kernel code that was identified by the smatch pattern as handling the input from the host/VMM.
+1. Automatically exercise the robustness of the existing TD guest kernel code that was identified by the Smatch pattern as handling the input from the host/VMM.

-2. Identify new TD guest kernel code locations that handle the input from the host/VMM and were missed by the smatch pattern (for example some virtIO DMA accesses).
-When such locations are identified, the smatch pattern can be further improved to catch these and similar places in other parts of the kernel code.
+2. Identify new TD guest kernel code locations that handle the input from the host/VMM and were missed by the Smatch pattern (for example some virtIO DMA accesses).
+When such locations are identified, the Smatch pattern can be further improved to catch these and similar places in other parts of the kernel code.

 3. Automatically verify that the code that is expected to be disabled in